cyprus327/Fraglib/Documentation.md

 A color that cycles through all the full rainbow based on ElapsedTime.
 - **timeScale**: Optional parameter that controls how fast the color changes.
 ### NewColor (uint)
-Creates a color from 4 bytes, either RGBA (0xRRGGBBAA) or ARGB format (0xAARRGGBB) depending on the system's endianness.
+Creates a color from 4 bytes, either RGBA (0xRRGGBBAA) or ABGR format (0xAABBGGRR) depending on the system's endianness.
 - **r**: The R channel's value between [0, 255].
 - **g**: The G channel's value between [0, 255].
 - **b**: The B channel's value between [0, 255].
 - **a**: The A channel's value between [0, 255].
 ### NewColor (uint)
-Creates a color from 4 floats, either RGBA (0xRRGGBBAA) or ARGB format (0xAARRGGBB) depending on the system's endianness.
+Creates a color from 4 floats, either RGBA (0xRRGGBBAA) or ABGR format (0xAABBGGRR) depending on the system's endianness.
 - **r**: The R channel's value between [0.0, 1.0].
 - **g**: The G channel's value between [0.0, 1.0].
 - **b**: The B channel's value between [0.0, 1.0].
 - **a**: The A channel's value between [0.0, 1.0].
 ### NewColor (uint)
-Creates a color from a Vector3 and additional float, either RGBA (0xRRGGBBAA) or ARGB format (0xAARRGGBB) depending on the system's endianness.
+Creates a color from a Vector3 and additional float, either RGBA (0xRRGGBBAA) or ABGR format (0xAABBGGRR) depending on the system's endianness.
 - **col**: The R, G, and B channels, all between [0.0, 1.0].
 - **a**: The A channel between [0.0, 1.0].
 ### NewColor (uint)
-Creates a color from a Vector4, either RGBA (0xRRGGBBAA) or ARGB format (0xAARRGGBB) depending on the system's endianness.
+Creates a color from a Vector4, either RGBA (0xRRGGBBAA) or ABGR format (0xAABBGGRR) depending on the system's endianness.
 - **col**: The R, G, B, and A channels, all between [0.0, 1.0].
+### ToVec3 (Vector3)
+Creates a Vector3 from a color, will always return in RGB format.
+- **color**: Optional parameter representing the color to convert to a Vector3.
+### ToVec4 (Vector4)
+Creates a Vector4 from a color, will always return in RGBA format.
+- **color**: Optional parameter representing the color to convert to a Vector4.
+### AverageColors (uint)
+Creates a color from averaging two provided colors, either RGBA (0xRRGGBBAA) or ABGR format (0xAABBGGRR) depending on the system's endianness.
+The order in which parameters are supplied doesn't matter.
+- **color1**: The first color to average with.
+- **color2**: The second color to average with.
+### LerpColors (uint)
+Linearly interpolates between two colors, either RGBA (0xRRGGBBAA) or ABGR format (0xAABBGGRR) depending on the system's endianness.
+- **color1**: The first color to interpolate from.
+- **color2**: The second color to interpolate to.
+- **t**: The interpolation factor between [0, 1], where 0 represents color1 and 1 represents color2.
 ### GetR (byte)
 An extension method that extracts the red channel of the specified color in the range [0, 255].
 - **color**: An optional parameter representing the color of which to extract the channel.